From fitness gains to brand ideals: A Gymshark guide to leadership

 “I’ve worked in so many different facets of the business, I really think I’m in an amazing position now where I can amalgamate all of that knowledge, experience and expertise, and hopefully be the person that can really help to lead Gymshark to this next level.”Ben Francis

 Nurture your people; from your employees to the wider community

 Of course, not everyone can utilise an army of social media influencers with thousands of followers, but you do have ambassadors.
 Are your employees proud to represent your company?
 Do your contractors return time and again?
 Would your clients recommend you to their stakeholders?
 Each of these individuals and groups has its own sphere of influence.

 The Gymshark brand represents a diverse community of fitness enthusiasts from all walks of life.
 We see this not only in branding but also in their employer mission to be a place where everyone belongs.

 Gymshark’s employees are at the heart of their employer brand and they proudly show them off through their ‘day in the life of‘ and ‘meet the family’ posts on LinkedIn and support them through the community events focused on health and wellbeing.

 Looking after the employees you already have will help you to attract the brightest talent in the future.
 Morson can support you to build an employer brand to be proud of.

 Trust your team, they’re better than you

 You are never too important to ask for help.
-Despite being the founder of the company, Francis realised that Gymshark needed a CEO with more business experience, so he appointed someone who he could learn from.
+Despite being the founder of the company, Francis realised that Gymshark needed a CEO with more leadership experience, so he appointed someone who he could learn from.

 ‘As the business grew, it became clear that we needed a CEO who would manage the entire business.
 Steve Hewitt was clearly the person for this.
 He became the CEO in 2017 and we started the creation of the Gymshark board.